-Law Implementation to National legislation of Countries
+Law implementation to the national legislation of countries

 Many countries such as Austria, Bulgaria, Denmark, Estonia, France, Italy, Latvia, Liechtenstein, Malta, the Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Norway, and the United Kingdom have swapped the laws into national legislation.
 Also, some of the countries outside the European Union, such as Serbia and Iceland, have adopted the data retention Directives.

 This law is facing opposition and resistance from many nations.
-In March 2011, the DRD was reversed from the Czech Republic constitutional court’s adopted.
+In March 2011, the DRD was reversed from the Czech Republic constitutional court’s adoption.
 In Lithuania, the data retention law was declared unconstitutional even before its enforcement.
-Also, the constitutional court of Hungary is still examining whether to implement Data Retention directives or not.
-However, some European Union nations have also denied implementing the law.

-The Commission published an evaluation report in April 2011, exposing the disparity among how the EU members implement the legislation and the data that authorities could access.
-Criticizing the report, European Data Protection Supervisor (EDPS) has said that the Commission has not demonstrated the necessity and proportionality of the EU Data Retention law.
-Yet, the legality of the directives would only be approved if they fulfill both the requirements.
+The Commission published an evaluation report in April 2011, exposing the disparity between how the EU members implement the legislation and the data that authorities could access.
+Criticizing the report, the European Data Protection Supervisor (EDPS) has said that the Commission has not demonstrated the necessity and proportionality of the EU Data Retention law.
+Yet, the legality of the directives would only be approved if they fulfill both requirements.

 Share this article